mariyamso/howww.design/README.md

 # howww.design
 ## web platform for developing a cross-discipline understanding of design thinking
 ### home page design= empty room with white walls.
 That’s what artists, designers, programmers, writers, filmmakers face: an empty page, absence of anything.
-Now, you want to create some meaning: a story, an experience, a program.
-How to fill the space meaningfully?
+Now, you want to create some meaningful: a story, an experience, a program.
+How to fill this space?
+#### Philosophy
+From the chaos of the world and plantitude of options, we narrow down our choice to the most efficient, expressive and functional solution

 ### Sections:
 1. User Experience Design